NextJump/nextjump.github.io/_posts/engineering/2013-12-16-project-arms-race.md

 ## Option 3: More POWER

-The final option was for engineers who like to push their computer to it’s limits.
+The final option was for engineers who like to push their computer to its limits.
 We designed a desktop system that the US or the Soviet Union would have loved to have during the actual cold war.

 #### DELL XPS 8700 SPECIAL EDITION